 You may submit your application no later than 36 months following receipt of your degree or diploma.

-Starting October 2018, candidates are no longer permitted to submit their application 6 months prior to obtaining their diploma.
-They are required to have graduated and provide the diploma or an attestation of successful completion as well as the final transcript of their grades in order to submit an application.
+Starting in October 2018, candidates are no longer permitted to submit their application 6 months prior to obtaining their diploma.
+They are required to have graduated and provided the diploma or an attestation of successful completion as well as the final transcript of their grades in order to submit an application.

 In order to pursue studies in Quebec, proof of unencumbered available funds is required to cover tuition and living expenses.